Year Of Publication: 23rd August 2016

-Yeong-hye’s family constantly tries to “fix” her (using brute force) while they themselves fail to recognize that they aren’t “normal” themselves.
-The constant struggle and fixation on her choice to become vegetarian distracts them from facing their own flaws and shortcomings.They abhor her for accepting herself (with all her “imperfections”) even though they can’t , for fear of social estrangement.
+Yeong-hye’s family constantly tries to “fix” her using brute force while they themselves fail to recognize that they aren’t “normal” themselves.
+The constant struggle and fixation on her choice to become a vegetarian distracts them from facing their own flaws and shortcomings.They abhor her for accepting herself with all her “imperfections” even though they can’t accept themselves for fear of social estrangement.

 “She was no longer able to cope with all that her sister reminded her of.
 She’d been unable to forgive her for soaring alone over a boundary she herself could never bring herself to cross, unable to forgive that magnificent irresponsibility that had enabled Yeong-hye to shuck off social constraints and leave her behind, still a prisoner.
 And before Yeong-hye had broken those bars, she’d never even known they were there.”

-Told from varying perspectives: her husband (for him Yeong-hye the formerly meek obedient wife is now unacceptable as she dares defy him and is a constant reminder of his failure as a man) , her brother in-law (who’s obsessed with the Mongolian Mark on her back and regards her as his muse) and finally her sister (who can’t come to terms that she – the “carer” of the family failed to see the signs of the impending insanity in her sister and takes it upon herself to refrom and rehabilitate her.)
+Told from varying perspectives: her husband – for him Yeong-hye the formerly meek obedient wife is now unacceptable as she dares defy him and is a constant reminder of his failure as a man, her brother in-law – who’s obsessed with the Mongolian Mark on her back and regards her as his muse and finally her sister – who can’t come to terms that she – the “carer” of the family failed to see the signs of the impending insanity in her sister and takes it upon herself to reform and rehabilitate her.

-The perspectives made it clear that even though Yeong-hye was suffering from her dream (which caused her mental and physical deterioration) no one considered asking her about it, or when they did ask, it was in an offhand way which clearly depicted that they clearly didn’t care enough about her.Instead, each of them made it about themselves in a round-about perverse way.
+The perspectives made it clear that even though Yeong-hye was suffering from her dream which caused her mental and physical deterioration no one considered asking her about it, or when they did ask, it was in an offhand way which made it clear that they didn’t care enough about her.Instead, each of them made it about themselves in a round-about perverse way.

-They either blame themselves for being unable to prevent it (her sister- In-hye) ,are grossly fascinated by it and idealise and dehumanise her (the brother in law) or are completely detached from what Yeong-hye is going through and reagard her as an inconvenience(her husband-Mr.Cheong, clearly a misogynist).
+They either blame themselves for being unable to prevent it (her sister- In-hye) ,are grossly fascinated by it and idealize and dehumanize her (the brother in law) or are completely detached from what Yeong-hye is going through and regard her as an inconvenience(her husband-Mr.Cheong, clearly a misogynist).
 They all make themselves to be the “victim” in need of consolation, and instead of learning about what Yeong-hye is experiencing ,we’re only able to briefly witness her spiral into insanity through their eyes..

 “Her calm acceptance of all these things made her seem to him sacred.
 Whether human, animal or plant, she could not be called a ’person’ ”